chrismdp/chrismdp.github.com/_posts/2014-12-02-why-you-can-scale-agile-with-the-right-attitudes.markdown

-Software development is hard, and it's [harder the greater the scale](http://agilecoach.typepad.com/agile-coaching/2014/06/the-folly-of-scaling-agile.html) as Rachel's post eloquently aruges.
+Software development is hard, and it's [harder the greater the scale](http://agilecoach.typepad.com/agile-coaching/2014/06/the-folly-of-scaling-agile.html) as Rachel's post eloquently argues.
 However, I don't think the scale is always the limiting factor here.

 I've seen small teams with such a lack of trust that they burden themselves